ruby-analysis/delfos/ext/README.md

 # How can we get rid of this?

-If we can find a way to make `Delfos` work completely unintrusively.
+If we find a way to make `Delfos` work unintrusively.